Top 5 home office setup ideas for remote workers

 4. Working in your outdoor space can be very motivational

-If you have the available cash, creating an office in your garden or yard can be a fantastic idea.
+Creating an office in your garden or yard can be a fantastic idea if you have the available cash.

-It allows you to separate your home and work life effectively.
+It allows you to effectively separate your home and work life.
 You will still achieve all the benefits of working at home.
-What’s more, an open, green outlook can be very motivational at any time of year.
-It will encourage greater levels of productivity.
+What’s more, an open, green outlook can be very motivational at any time of year and encourage greater levels of productivity.

 Basic garden pods can be purchased on the open market.
-You’ll need to think about the costs of fitting electricity and heating alongside any other decorative needs.
+You’ll need to consider the costs of fitting electricity and heating alongside other decorative needs.

 Do you already have a summer house or durable garden shed?
 You might want to consider whether it could be converted into an office efficiently.